-- The most likely situation is that the person being assisted and the carer are working together without direct supervision.
+- The most likely situation is that the person being assisted and the carer are working together without direct expert supervision.
 In some situations it is the carer who guides the support; in other situations it will be the person being assisted.
-There is potential for injury which can result, for example, from insufficient understanding or knowledge or from an unwillingness to address the issue. - " People receiving assistance, and carers, are less likely to have access to moving and handling equipment in the home than in a hospital or residential setting. - " People receiving support may experience changes of carers, and this can lead to the erosion of or gaps in technical knowledge. - " If government funding for housing modifications is requested, it may take some time before these can be confirmed and completed. - " Private homes offer challenges, such as confined spaces, uneven surfaces, insufficient light, and normal distractions such as pets, children and family life. - " Situations can change for both the carer and the person being assisted which increase safety risk (e.g. weight, strength and cognitive changes, injury, repetitive use, illness, and changes in other responsibilities).
+There is potential for injury which can result, for example, from insufficient understanding or knowledge or from an unwillingness to address the issue because of interdependence between the person and their carer. - People receiving assistance, and paid and unpaid carers are less likely to have access to, and training in, the use of moving and handling equipment that is available in residential or hospital settings. - People receiving support may experience changes of support workers, and this can lead to the erosion of or gaps in technical knowledge. - If government funding for housing modifications is requested, it may take some time before these can be confirmed and completed. - Private homes offer challenges, such as confined spaces, uneven surfaces, insufficient light, and normal distractions such as pets. children and family life. - Situations can change for both the carer and the person being assisted which increase safety risk (e.g. weight, strength and cognitive changes, injury, repetitive use, illness, and changes in other responsibilities).